 Before the 1928 fitness reform in China- there would be a minimal distinction between Bajiquan and Chen Taijiquan, aside from divisions and restrictions in one’s occupation.
-Both systems were feudal Shaolin strategy of military, utilizing almost identical elbow strikes, takedowns, and capturing methods.
-The reform shifted feudal Chen Taijiquan (originally similar to a fighting art such as Bajiquan) and turned it into the fitness calisthenics Taijiquan, all too common today.
+Both systems were feudal strategy, utilizing almost identical elbow strikes, takedowns, and capturing methods.
+The reform shifted feudal Chen Taijiquan into the fitness calisthenics/ sports, Tai Chi, all too common today.

 Bajiquan is showcased in THE GRANDMASTER motion picture.

-Feudal Shaolin Chen Taijiquan is well preserved in Beijing Gongfu Jia Taijiquan.
+Feudal Chen Taijiquan is well preserved in Beijing Gongfu Jia Taijiquan.
 Chen Yu demonstrates the Bajiquan elbow in Single Whip.